tytydraco/yessleep/out/Im_Staying_At_Grandmas_House_But_Something_Is_Off_With_Her.md

 Her wrinkled hands covered her pencil-thin lips and she let out a childish giggle.

 "Your mind can play all sorts of tricks on you when you are tired.
-Get some rest and I will see you in the morning for breakfast."
+Get some rest and I will have you downstairs for breakfast in the morning."

+I thought that was a strange way of phrasing that sentence.

 She left and closed the door behind her.

-Now I am here, typing this up on my phone.
-I can't stay here any longer and I am afraid that if I fall asleep again, I may not wake up.
-I can't call the police because no crime has been committed and I wouldn't want to cause Grandma any stress as she is elderly after all.

 Eventually, a much welcome wave of tiredness swept over me and I was back into a deep slumber.